rohithb/js-hyperclick/README.md

 # js-hyperclick package

 A [hyperclick][hyperclick] provider that lets you jump to where variables are defined.

+This is fork of https://github.com/AsaAyers/js-hyperclick  with support for **absolute paths**.

 ![screenshot]( https://raw.githubusercontent.com/AsaAyers/js-hyperclick/master/screenshots/Selection_107.png)